MLReef/mlreef/docs/content/2-experiments/0-README.md

 1. The experiment pipeline does not support **parallel execution** of more than one experiment pipeline.
 The second experiment will start as soon as the first one is finished.
 2. The experiments will currently always run on a GPU machine.
 3. Hyperparameter tuning is currently not supported.
 4. Only hosted execution is possible using mlreef.com.
-We are working on being able to download a pipeline for local execution.

 ## Name convention